-Although it’s never easy, there are times when terminating a patient from a medical practice is absolutely necessary.
-Many of those instances involve non-compliance, which can take the form of:
+Although it’s never easy, there are times when ending the relationship with a patient from a medical practice is absolutely necessary.

 Research shows that today’s average medical practice overhead is actually between 60% and 70%.

 Overhead is calculated as costs as a percentage of revenue.
-Basically, all revenues that don’t go into your pocket.
+Basically, this means any and all revenues that don’t go into your pocket.